TanvirOnGH/scriptorium/readme.md

 ### Nix

-- [Alejandra](https://github.com/kamadorueda/alejandra) - The Uncompromising Nix Code Formatter.
+[alejandra](https://github.com/kamadorueda/alejandra) - The Uncompromising Nix Code Formatter.
+It applies the feedback of developers who have used Nix at scale for several years, producing a very well-grounded style guide.

+[statix](https://github.com/nerdypepper/statix) - lints and suggestions for the nix.
+Able to highlight anti-patterns in Nix code and fix them.

+[deadnix](https://github.com/astro/deadnix) -  Scan Nix files for dead code.
+Able to automatically remove unused code.